Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 - Statute regarding underground storage of hazardous material (Health & Safety Code Sections 25280 et seq.)

-The process of compiling accurate information regarding hazardous materials, hazardous wastes, and contamination for any transportation project includes performing:
+The process of compiling accurate information regarding hazardous materials, including hazardous wastes and contamination, for any transportation project includes performing:

-- A DSI to estimate the impact of a contaminated site or property on the cost, scope, and schedule of the transportation project, when necessary.
+- A Detailed Site Investigation (DSI) to determine the source, nature, and extent of contamination and quantify the risk and impact of a contaminated site or property on the cost, scope, and schedule of the transportation project and identify appropriate avoidance, minimization, and/or mitigation measures.

 - Project evaluation;